TheOrangeDots/servoy-amqpconsumers-plugin/README.md

 | exhaustedaction | grow/block/fail | block |  |

 # Feature Requests & Bugs
 Found a bug or would like to see a new feature implemented?
-Raise an issue in the [Issue Tracker](https://github.com/TheOrangeDots/Servoy-AMQPListeners-Plugin/issues)
+Raise an issue in the [Issue Tracker](https://github.com/TheOrangeDots/Servoy-AMQPConsumers-Plugin/issues)

 # Contributing
 Eager to fix a bug or introduce a new feature?
 Clone the repository and issue a pull request

 # License
-The Servoy AMQPListeners plugin is licensed under MIT License
+The Servoy AMQPConsumers plugin is licensed under MIT License